 Grist initially took up golfing from his grandfather whilst growing up in Abergavenny, later leaving school at the age of sixteen after being offered a position as an assistant professional golfer.
 Suffice it to say, he got bit by the rallying bug after watching a series of road rallies near his place, and applied as a car salesman so he could support his newfound hobby.
 His first rally was the George Ford Pips Rally, held in Caldicott in Wales, in a Ford Escort with Bryn Wiltshire driving.

 His first foray into professional co-driving was with Ford driver Malcolm Wilson, who drove in a Sierra RS Cosworth.
-He briefly competed alongside Mikael Ericsson and Armin Schwartz in a number of events before being teamed up with Juha Kankkunen for Toyota, to which they scored four rally wins from 1993 to 1995.
+He briefly competed alongside Mikael Ericsson and Armin Schwartz in a number of events before being teamed up with Juha Kankkunen for Toyota, where they scored four rally wins from 1993 to 1995, and a championship win for Grist in 1993.
 1997 was when he worked with Colin McRae, first for the 555 Subaru World Rally Team and later for the Ford factory team, both of which would he be best known for especially when the video game series was released to which both he and Colin lent their voices.
 Their partnership wasn't to last though, as a series of disagreements with him and Colin caused the two to part ways most notably when Colin sarcastically called Nicky "the Welsh Wizard" after an incident where the two incurred a time penalty; he later took the nickname in stride though he wasn't too keen at using it, and he's very much glad that it didn't catch on.

 In the meantime he worked as a television presenter and colour commentator for the WRC and Speed TV in the States, and also provided behind-the-scenes work as he helped set up the technical aspects and camera positions using his extensive knowledge of rallying.